thadk/puz/README.md

 interview-puzzle
 ================

-A html challenge for interview candidates.
+An html challenge for interview candidates.

 Using: CSS and jQuery.